LanderlYoung/Jenny/README.md

 That's it!

 The generated code directory depends on your compiler config, typically, for android project it's inside `build/generated/source/kapt/debug/jenny`, for java project it's `build/generated/sources/annotationProcessor/java/main/jenny`.
+Also, you can use your own directory with simple config, see below.

 You can use the generated code as you like, copy-past manually, or use gradle to copy them automatically (see sample in `sample-android/guild.gradle`).